-- Set Time range to All time.
-Now click the Clear data button.
+- Set the Time range to All time; click the Clear data button.

-Hardware acceleration can be a useful feature that will utilize your hardware in order to give you better performance.
-However, sometimes this feature might not work properly and it can even give you Page not responding message.
+Hardware acceleration can be a helpful feature that will utilize your hardware for better performance.
+However, sometimes this feature might not work correctly, and it can even give you a Page not responding message.

 - First, you should right-click a Chrome shortcut on the desktop and select Properties to open the window and tab below.

-- Then add -no-sandbox to the end of the Target field.
-As such, the Target field would then be something like: “C:\Program Files (x86)\Google\Chrome\Application\chrome.exe” – no-sandbox.
+- Click on the Shortcut tab, and add -no-sandbox to the end of the Target field.
+The Target field would look like the link below

 - Press the Apply > OK buttons to close the Shortcut Properties window.